Click here to visit MauiRecovers.org, Maui County's comprehensive source of information and resources for survivors of the Hawai'i wildfires.

 Critical Public Facilities: Temporary Elementary School

 The U.S. Army Corps of Engineers received a mission assignment Sept.
-13 from the Federal Emergency Management Agency to support the State of Hawai'i and the state Department of Education to design and oversee the installation of a temporary elementary school campus for the Lahaina community.
+13 from the Federal Emergency Management Agency to support the State of Hawai‘i and the state Department of Education to design and oversee the installation of a temporary elementary school campus for the Lahaina community.
 The site will serve as an interim solution after the loss of King Kamehameha III Elementary School in the Aug.
 8 wildfires.
-Our next steps will be to work with the state to refine the design and scope of work so that we can start the contracting process and contractors can begin installation of temporary facilities.
-The overall timeline for this project is currently being developed.
-The Corps of Engineers and our Critical Public Facilities experts are proud to partner with the state on this important project and to deliver for the children and community of Lahaina.
+The U.S. Army Corps of Engineers and our Critical Public Facilities experts are proud to partner with the state on this important project and to deliver for the children and community of Lahaina.
+The base contract for $53.7 million was awarded to Pono Aina Management, LLC, of Waianae, Hawai‘i, on Nov.
+4, 2023 with the Notice to Proceed issued Nov.
+20, 2023.
+We anticipate that the temporary school will be handed over to the Department of Education for furnishing and installation of telecommunication equipment by the end of February 2024.

 Consolidated Process for Temporary Elementar School Installation